Terry Sweeney (hang glider): Sweeney's Glider

-Sweeney and one of his first gliders, a homemade $40 biplane, were featured in Fritz Weatherby's 1971 classic hang gliding video, Sweeney's Glider.
-In the video, Terry Sweeney describes the inspiration for his biplane, and Weatherby documents the efforts to get the glider off the ground.
+Sweeney and one of his first gliders, a homemade $40 biplane, were featured in Fritz Wetherbee's 1971 classic hang gliding video, Sweeney's Glider.
+In the video, Terry Sweeney describes the inspiration for his biplane, and Wetherbee documents the efforts to get the glider off the ground.
 The video is accompanied throughout by music from Sweeney's band, Sweeney's Glider, singing about the dream of gliding flight.

 Sky Sports

 Sweeney designed hang gliders for Sky Sports, an East Coast hang glider manufacturer in the mid-1970s.
 While working for Sky Sports, along with other members of the Sky Sports design team, including designer Tom Peghiny and pilot Dennis Pagen, Sweeney contributed to the design of the Sirocco I, Sirocco II, Osprey, Merlin, and Kestrel.
 Sweeney was one of the first to incorporate double sail surfaces and an enclosed crossbar in his glider designs.
 To improve pitch stability of these early Rogallo designs Sweeney added a strut under the sail of each wingtip, which were then attached to the top of the kingpost with a cable.
 Together with David Aguilar he also helped design and develop the Sky Sports supine harness.
 Sweeney was also an early pioneer in powered hang gliders.
 In 1977, he developed a twintube kingpost mount for attaching an engine to a Rogallo-type flex-wing glider; this proved to be quite a dangerous design in turbulent conditions.